 Salem, Massachusetts may be one of the spookiest towns in America.
 Best known for the witchcraft trials of 1692, October is a particularly good time to visit Salem when the “Halloween Capital of the World” comes alive.

 Beginning October 1, Salem kicks off a full calendar of Haunted Happenings that range from a Haunted Harbor Cruise, reenacted scenes of the Witchcraft Hysteria, Costume Galas (for both adults and pets) and a ‘Mourning Tea,’ which celebrates the dearly departed.
-Salem in October has something for everyone - for the entire family to adult-only events, and those seeking wheelchair accessible vacations.
+Salem in October has something for everyone – for the entire family, adult-only events, and those seeking wheelchair accessible vacations.
 Vendors fill the streets with the most unusual wares in a place where it’s not uncommon to see people in costume month-long.

-Visit salem.org for more information on handicapped accessible vacations and to request a visitor guide that identifies all of Salem's wheelchair accessible attractions, museums, restaurants, shops and tours.
+Visit salem.org for more information on handicapped vacations for visitors with special needs and to request a visitor guide that identifies all of Salem’s wheelchair accessible attractions, museums, restaurants, shops and tours.

 Special Needs Group offers scooter rental, powerchair rental, oxygen equipment rental, and wheelchair rental in Salem, MA, as well as in Boston.
 Call your travel agent to order your equipment today!